 Our top tips on how to calm dogs on 4th of July can easily be applied to any holiday throughout the year and they’re equally helpful when it comes to common loud noises your dog may encounter on a day-to-day basis wherever you live.

-Sounds like fireworks, thunder, noisy vehicles, or the raised voices from your next-door neighbor’s party can all trigger a stress response in your dog, causing them to feel anxious or scared.
+Sounds like fireworks, thunder, noisy vehicles, or the raised voices from your next-door neighbor’s party can all trigger a stress response in your dog, causing them to feel anxious, scared or even go missing.

 While loud noises can activate the flight or fight response in many dogs, there are a lot of proven solutions out there that can dampen that system back down again and return a dog’s body to a state of relaxation.